Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 October to December

-This period offers pleasant weather with comfortable temperatures and clear skies, making it ideal for outdoor activities and sightseeing.
-It's also the time for various festivals and events.
+This period offers pleasant weather with lower humidity and less rainfall, making it ideal for outdoor activities and sightseeing.

 Practical Information